 In March 2019 the University established an anonymous register for inappropriate behaviour.
 This register allows students, staff, alumni or visitors to record instances of inappropriate behaviour without making a formal report, although we still encourage formal reporting where possible.
 The full list of possible questions is available for preview.

 The data collected through this register is used to better understand the scope and nature of inappropriate behaviours within our community, and to develop, implement and evaluate preventative efforts to eliminate these.
-Consolidated data will be published annually on this page, with an initial set of data to be published by August 1 2019.
+Consolidated data will be published annually on this page.
+A high level overview of the first 4 months of submissions to the register is available here.

 Respect.Now.Always. and the AHRC

 The AHRC report, Change The Course: National Report on Sexual Assault and Sexual Harassment at Australian Universities, was released on 1 August 2017.
 The AHRC also released advice on how to read the institutional data.
 The UoM institutional results as well as the analysis report were published on the same day, along with a press release.
 Public briefings about the results were offered to the UoM community and are available as both lecture slides and a recording.
 The University committed to all 9 of the recommendations made in the report and provides regular updates to the AHRC about progress towards these.

 Everyone’s Responsibility: The Potential for Bystander Intervention at the University of Melbourne.
 Read the report or the brief or watch the video prepared by members of the 2017 Academic Women in Leadership Programme.